 February 17, 2020

 Engineers are essential drivers of innovation, developing many of the products, systems and processes that we rely on in life.
 Their work crosses all industries – from sustainability to medicine, fashion to public safety, and much more.
-In recognition of their significant contribution to society and to increase young people’s interest in engineering and technology careers, in 1951, the National Society of Professional Engineers (NSPE) founded EWeek, which will be held February 16–22, 2020 this year.
+In recognition of their significant contribution to society and to increase young people’s interest in engineering and technology careers, the National Society of Professional Engineers (NSPE) founded Engineers Week in 1951.

-Inside UL spoke with UL Project Engineer Seán Flannagan to learn more about the profession.
+UL Project Engineer Seán Flannagan solves problems using the transferrable skills learned while studying engineering at University.
 Flannagan works primarily with the certification of Intumescent coatings for fire protection.
-A materials professional his previous roles were in the aeronautical industry and the civil nuclear sector.
+A materials professional, his previous roles were in the aeronautical industry and the civil nuclear sector.
 Flannagan’s job with UL is his first time working in the fire industry.

 Flannagan noted during our interview that he recently completed his IFE Level 3Certificate in Passive Fire Protection.
 Passive fire protection attempts to slow the spread of fires by fire-resistant walls, floors and doors.
 Attendees who successfully pass the exams achieve internationally recognized qualifications.

 “I was very interested in fire protection studies and wanted to learn more about the factors that affect effective passive fire protection measures,” he said.
 “The courses showed me the range of active fire protection systems and how these systems align with passive fire protection measures.”